-For each UE requirement and test case, each of the parameters in Table I.2-1 are defined as single values or ranges of values, such that DUT positioning, DUT beam direction, and angles of the signal, link/interferer, and measurement are specified.
+For each UE requirement and test case, each of the parameters in Table J.2-1 through J.2-3 need to be recorded, such that DUT positioning, DUT beam direction, and angles of the signal, link/interferer, and measurement are specified in terms of the fixed coordinate system.

 Due to the non-commutative nature of rotations, the order of rotations is important and needs to be defined when multiple DUT orientations are tested.